-Is it better for international businesses to resolve legal disputes in Hong Kong or Singapore when doing business in China?
+Which seat is more advantageous for international businesses seeking to resolve legal disputes while conducting business in China?

 For example, it is easy to get your application for interim measures accepted by a court in Mainland China if your arbitration is being handled at the Hong Kong International Arbitration Centre (HKIAC).
 This same privilege is not extended to arbitration seated in Singapore because the Mainland court will not accept an order for interim measures issued by a tribunal seated in Singapore.